insected/bobbae_gcp-wiki/Syllabus.md

 ## Materials in this document

-You may not have enough time to go through every video and Qwiklabs sessions.
-You may have to skip some Qwiklabs and come back to them after you’ve gained more knowledge.
-You may pace yourself but please try to gain as much hands-on experience as possible as you move through the topics.
-Some topics can be learned briskly.
-Others require more attention.
+You may not have enough time to go through everything in the [schedule](Schedules).
+The ordering of labs and lessons may change and require revisiting certain topics.
+The group projects require balancing self-directed execution of tasks and team work.
+The course content may change depending on the progress and composition of each class.

 ## Example Schedules

 Review the [example 8 weeks schedules](  Schedules ) that can be presented using the materials described in this document.
 Each scheduled week is roughly equivalent to a chapter in this document.
-During the scheduled programs, there are some weekly [Assignments](Assignments).
+During the scheduled programs, there may be some weekly [Assignments](Assignments).